 We all have one, and skydiving should be on it.
 As life experiences go, skydiving is the ultimate thrill.
-Most of us have dreamed of flying and now for the first time in human history we can safely jump from and airplane and tell the story at dinner.
-Check skydiving off of your bucket list.
+Most of us have dreamed of flying and now, for the first time in human history, we can safely jump from and airplane and tell the story at dinner.
+Check skydiving off your bucket list.

 Fear of Heights